KM-Atma/KoFXVMods/README.md

 Alternate: https://drive.google.com/file/d/1l_83tbon7rG8focYk0JCQPYUPUrmJE_I/view

+Mod updated 22/04/26 fixing st.CD proration to work the same as j.CD proration due to removal of wall splat.
 Mod updated 13/04/26 as the .pak files were not appropriately separated for all characters.
 Shermie has also had her auto/rush combo removed now as an old file would override this on the .pak for CD's.

 ## Mod Details